MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/ForLoop.md

 in Python this is marked by indentations, so its extra important that you keep you code clean.

-there are of course other types of loops, like the for loop.
+There are of course other types of loops, like the for loop.
 Here are some example of the for loop;

 ```python
 #this is a for loop